Songs - Around the World

 Way down upon the Swanee River, far, far away,

-That’s where my heart is turning ever, there’s where the old folks stay.
+Thats where my heart is turning ever, theres where the

 All up and down the whole creation, sadly I roam,